Brewery Keg Tracking - 3 Ways Breweries Can Address the Keg Tracking Challenge

 When it comes to keg tracking, there are many options your brewery can take: barcode scanning, outsourcing, RFID tracking or great keg tracking reports.
 The best solution is going to be different for every brewery depending on how many kegs they produce and the costs of each method.
 What we have found though is that our keg tracking capabilities have been the best, most cost-effective solution for many of our customers, both large and small.

 Simply put, Orchestrated makes keg tracking easier than ever with our keg tracking reporting capabilities.
-We encourage you to speak to one of our industry experts today, so we can learn more about your keg situation and help you determine which keg tracking method is best for your brewery.
+We encourage you to sign up for an Orchestrated demo today, so we can learn more about your keg situation and help you determine which keg tracking method is best for your brewery.